Best 40 Gallon Breeder Tank, Setup & Stocking Ideas

 As you can see, there isn’t much choice when it comes to picking a tank of this size, but that’s not a bad thing…I find if I’ve got too many choices it takes me forever to choose!

-I own a couple of Landen rimless tanks, the build quality is excellent and they look amazing, so I can vouch for them.
+I own a couple of Landen rimless tanks, the build quality is excellent and they look amazing, so I can certainly vouch for them.

 If you’re still undecided, here’s a quick recap of my top picks: